Academic Catalogs

 Demonstration of Critical Thinking

-Students will be able to deduce valid conclusions from historical and cultural readings.
-This will be done by written reports and oral presentations.
-Students will be able to analyze and interpret works of art and literature.
+Deduce valid conclusions from historical and cultural readings.
+Write reports and present.
+Analyze and interpret works of art and literature.

 Required Writing, Problem Solving, Skills Demonstration